hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr.md

 [knitr](https://yihui.name/knitr/), developed by [Yihui Xie](https://yihui.name), is an [R](https://www.r-project.org/) package designed for report generation within [RStudio](https://www.rstudio.com/).
 It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
 As [RMarkdown](http://rmarkdown.rstudio.com/) grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using [knitr](https://yihui.name/knitr/) to generate a report summary is becoming common practice.
 Knit report generation is now integrated into [RStudio](https://www.rstudio.com/), and can be accessed using the GUI or console.

-One of my favorite features of [knitr](https://yihui.name/knitr/) is how much simpler it makes generating figures.
-You can simply return a plot in a chunk, and [knitr](https://yihui.name/knitr/) will automatically write the files to disk, in an organized subfolder.
-By specifying options in a `setup` chunk (below), you can have R automatically save your plots in multiple file formats at once, including PNG, PDF, and SVG.

 Chunks
 ======